hfm/mruby-aws-sigv4/README.md

 ### Initialize

 The signer requires service, region, and credentials for initialization.
-You can configure it with the following ways:
+You can configure it with the following ways.

 #### Using static credentials